rl1987/trickster.dev/tricksterblog/content/post/scraping-instagram-api-with-instauto.md

 deep, specialised knowledge.

 Luckily for us, there's something called [Instauto](https://instauto.readthedocs.io/en/latest/index.html).
-Instauto is a Python module that functions as unofficial client library for private Instagram API.
+Instauto is a Python module that implements an unofficial client library for private Instagram API.
 It saves us a mountain of work that we would have to do if we wanted to tap into private Instagram API for gray hat use cases.